 The TB_DISREGARD_IN_USIG1, TB_VALIDATE_IN_USIG2, and

-TB_DISREGARD_IN_USIG2 parameters are set to the value of the Disregard In U-SIG-1, Validate In U-SIG-2, and Disregard In U-SIG-2 subfields, respectively, in the U-SIG Disregard And Validate subfield in the Special User Info field.
+TB_DISREGARD_IN_USIG2 parameters are set to the value of the Disregard In U-SIG-1, Validate In U-SIG-2, and Disregard In U-SIG-2 subfields, respectively, in the U-SIG Disregard And Validate subfield in the Special User Info field of the Trigger frame[#15575].

 All other TXVECTOR parameters that are present are set as defined in 26.5.2.3.3 (TXVECTOR parameters for HE TB PPDU response to Trigger frame).